nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <br></br>
 **System**: HireMe application

-**Use Case: UC10 - Filter internship applications by status**
+**Use Case: UC08 - Filter internship applications by status**

 **Actor**: User

 **MSS (Main Success Scenario)**

-1. The user provides a status to filter internship applications.
+1. The user requests to filter internship applications by status.
-2. HireMe shows all internship applications with the given status.
+2. HireMe shows all internship applications with the provided status.

    Use case ends.

 **Extensions**
 * 1a.
-The user provided an invalid status.
+The user provides an invalid status.

     * 1a1.
 HireMe shows an error message.

       Use case ends.